Tweed Sand Bypassing

-The Tweed River Entrance Sand Bypassing Project aims to overcome these problems.
+The TSB project aims to overcome these problems.

-We are undertaking the project in 2 stages.
+The project has been undertaken in 2 stages.

-The first stage, now complete, involved dredging more than 3 million cubic metres of sand from the Tweed Bar and entrance to create a navigable channel and to nourish the southern Gold Coast beaches.
+Stage 1, now complete, involved dredging more than 3 million cubic metres of sand from the Tweed River entrance to create a navigable channel and to nourish the southern Gold Coast beaches.

-We delivered sand onto the eroded beaches to bring them back to a condition similar to the one before the breakwaters were extended.
+The project delivered sand onto the eroded beaches to bring them back to a condition similar to before the breakwaters were extended.

 Sand arriving at the permanent system on the southern side of the Tweed River entrance is trapped and pumped to the southern Gold Coast beaches.

-- the sand bypassing system is now delivering sand to Snapper Rocks East
+- the sand bypassing system primarily delivers sand to Snapper Rocks East;

-- the sand bypassing system also delivers some sand to Duranbah Beach.
-This occurs during autumn and spring every year
+- the sand bypassing system also periodically delivers sand to Duranbah Beach.
+This can occur during autumn and/or spring annually;

 - sand pumping occurs primarily at night, except under specific conditions such as system testing or storm events—during which, there may be continuous operations.
 When outlets are operating, you should keep clear for safety reasons.